 The origins of product discovery began in the early 2000s in response to the then-standard waterfall development methodology.
 In addition to the release of the Agile Manifesto in 2001, UX design and design thinking were solidifying as a way to refocus product development on customers rather than the whims and desires of internal stakeholders.

 Most product teams decide what to build next with some kind of intake process.
 Initiatives are generated by product managers, prioritized based on a variety of factors, and the highest-ranking initiatives are built.
+There is a difference between product owner and product manager.
 When using this approach, the team is making a lot of assumptions about how well they know the customer and their expertise.

 Let’s take a look at newer approaches to product discovery based on the ideas of Steve Blank, Eric Ries and others pioneers in the field that avoid making these dangerous assumptions.Product discovery is all about customer empathy and iterative testing processes.
 Click To Tweet